pillarstudio/standards/README.md

 Coding Standards and Practices for Javascript/ES6 used by [Pillar](https://pillarstudio.com).

+# General

+- Resolve all errors or warnings before pushing to production!

 # Variable Names

 Variable name specifying content type followed by variable name using first upper-case letters.